quollism/blender-keyframetools/README.md

 This software is in its very very very very early stages.
 It is offered here because people on Twitter were all like "wow this looks awesome i want to try it".
 And it's even a little bit useful!

 **Note**: This tool doesn't work for all types of F-Curves yet.
-Bones and object-level animation are good to go as of 0.5.0 but properties in materials, the scene and the world don't respond to these tools yet because they're in a different part of the API.
+Bones and object-level animation are good to go as of 0.5.1 but shape keys as well as properties in materials, the scene and the world don't respond to these tools yet.
+It's an API thing.
 (Hopefully this weird state of affairs gets fixed in Blender 2.8's Python API.)

 **Only in development for 2.79b, does not work in 2.8 yet.
 2.8 is wonderful though, isn't it?**